Platonic-Systems/generics-sop-examples/doc/edit.md

 author: Sridhar Ratnakumar
 ---

 A fascinating aspect of Lisp-based programming languages is that [code is data and data is code](https://en.wikipedia.org/wiki/Code_as_data).
 This property, called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), is what makes Lisp macros so powerful.
-This sort of runtime operation done on arbitrary datatypes is called [polytypism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)#Polytypism) or datatype genericity.
+This sort of runtime operation done on arbitrary datatypes is called [polytypism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)#Polytypism), or datatype genericity.
 In Haskell, the following two packages provide datatype genericity:

 1. [GHC Generics](https://hackage.haskell.org/package/base-4.16.0.0/docs/GHC-Generics.html)
 2. [generics-sop](https://hackage.haskell.org/package/generics-sop)

-While the former comes with `base`, the latter is much easier to write generics code in, and this blog post introduces `generics-sop`.
+While the former comes with `base`, the latter is much easier to write generics code in.
+This article introduces `generics-sop`.

 ## Motivation

-Generic programming is useful in avoiding writing of boilerplate implementations for each datatype that are otherwise similar in some way.
-This could be a ([polytypic](https://www.sciencedirect.com/science/article/pii/S0167642304000152)) function or a typeclass instance.
+Generic programming allows one to avoid writing boilerplate implementations for each similar datatype.
+The implementation could be a ([polytypic](https://www.sciencedirect.com/science/article/pii/S0167642304000152)) function or a typeclass instance.
 For example, instead of having to manually write `FromJSON` and `ToJSON` instances for each of your datatypes, you can use generics to derive them automatically.
-Other examples include pretty printers, parsers, equality functions and route encoders.
+Other examples of generics include pretty printers, parsers, equality functions and route encoders.

 ## Basics

-Before diving, we must understand the "SOP" in generics-**sop**.
+Before diving further into this topic, we must understand the "SOP" in generics-**sop**.

 ### Datatypes are SOPs under the hood